waldrain/waldrain.github.io/moniwonig.md

 - install electricity switch + meter + cable from stairwell hall into bathroom;
   initially, use only for boiler and only with PV;
   later, switch to wwwp and either PV or grid
+- list and collect all the required installation material, order missing parts
+- buy fittings, 20 mm mepla aluverbundrohr and tools: rohrschere + biegespirale
 - prepare heating cabinet door for cold and hot water pipes
 - prepare mounting angles for hot and cold water pipes crossing ceiling
 - mount hot water pipe across ceiling and wall ready for connecting